mscheltienne/mathieu.scheltienne.net/src/content/_index.md

 platform.

-Previously, I worked at [ONWARD](https://www.onwd.com/), designing the neuromodulation algorithm used by the implantable spinal cord pulse generator in their lower limb movement therapy.
+Previously, I worked at [ONWARD](https://www.onwd.com/), designing the neuromodulation algorithm used by the implantable spinal cord pulse generator in the lower limb movement therapy.